WordPress/gutenberg/packages/interactivity/docs/1-getting-started.md

 To start working with the Interactivity API you'll need to have a [proper WordPress development environment for blocks](https://developer.wordpress.org/block-editor/getting-started/devenv/) which should include:

 - A local WordPress installation
-- Gutenberg 16.2 or superior
+- Gutenberg 16.2 or later
 - Node.js

 #### A local WordPress installation